adnguyen/Notebooks_and_Protocols/2018_notebook.md

 2. What are the relative contributions of molecular level tactics that organisms can use to respond to temperature stress?
 	* **Hypothesis:** Thermally labile proteins are either not expressed and become broken down rapidly under heat stress .
 This would be detected in the long term treatment of stress.
 		* **Approach:** Measure the thermal stability of using multiplex proteomics under short and long term heat stress and determine the shift in relative abundance of proteins.
+The mass spec will give the melting curves of every protein that can be detected.
 		* **Expected outcomes:**
-	* **Hypothesis:**
+			* proteins with lower Tm (melting point) have lower
+	* **Hypothesis:** More thermally labile proteins require molecular chaperoning  (hsp mediated or osmolyte mediated)